markhoward02/resume/resume.md

 **Senior Software Engineer / Technical Product Lead**
 **May 2018 – Present**

-RippleWorx is a SaaS solution in the human resources space, offering a flexible surveying tool, a tasks module, a shared calendar, and training plans to monitor employee satisfaction and skillsets analysis.
+RippleWorx is a SaaS solution in the human resources sector, offering a flexible survey tool, tasks module, shared calendar, and training plans for monitoring employee satisfaction and skillset analysis.

-- Modernized prototypes into a production-ready, scalable solution on Azure with a sharded Mongo Global Cluster.
+- Transformed initial prototypes into a production-ready, scalable solution on Azure with a sharded Mongo Global Cluster.
-- Led team in sprint planning, development tasks, documentation, code reviews, and release management.
+- Led the team in sprint planning, task development, documentation, code reviews, and release management.
-- Advocated design patterns, clean code, and test-driven development for resilient production features.
+- Championed design patterns, clean code, and test-driven development to ensure high-quality, resilient features.
-- Implemented Azure DevOps build solutions, automating builds from code check-in to production.
+- Built and maintained an Azure DevOps CI/CD pipeline, automating builds from code check-in through production release.
-- Developed automated UI testing with Azure DevOps, Selenium, and SauceLabs.
+- Developed automated UI testing using Azure DevOps, Selenium, and SauceLabs.
-- Designed SQL Data Warehouse and ETL jobs for Mongo data with message queues, webhooks, and incremental refresh.
+- Designed a SQL Data Warehouse and ETL processes to move data from Mongo to a star-schema model, utilizing message queues and incremental refresh.
-- Embedded Tableau reporting, developed reports, and automated Tableau site creation with Python.
+- Embedded Tableau for report viewing and authoring, automated Tableau setup and reporting with Python.
-- Developed a SQL Data Warehouse and ETL for 911 call dispatch data, aiding police analysis.
+- Created a SQL Data Warehouse and ETL processes for 911 call data, supporting law enforcement analysis.
-- Integrated Office 365’s Power Automate for enhanced cross-service functionality.
+- Integrated with Office 365 Power Automate to enable extended functionality with other services.

 **Environment:** Node, Express, TypeScript, React, React Native, MobX, C#, SQL Server, Tableau, Python, Azure Data Factory.